-The arresting tale of change in a Cornish fishing village, shot using a 1976 Bolex camera and 16mm Kodak monochrome film, went on to screen at a host of festivals including Austria, Italy, Istanbul, New York and Portugal, and has since been picked up by BFI Distribution for UK theatrical release.
-Mark Cosgrove, Cinema Curator at Watershed, said: “It’s an exciting phenomenon when festival buzz develops around a particular film.
+The arresting tale of change in a Cornish fishing village, shot using a 1976 Bolex camera and 16mm Kodak monochrome film, went on to screen at a host of festivals including Austria, Italy, Istanbul, New York and Portugal, and to be picked up by BFI Distribution for UK theatrical release Mark Cosgrove, Cinema Curator at Watershed, said: “It’s an exciting phenomenon when festival buzz develops around a particular film.
 I was thrilled to be in Berlin to see international attention in Bait explode following its first successful screening.
 It’s brilliant for Bristol-based Early Day Films to have this deserved success and a great reminder to the global film community of the filmmaking strengths in the South West.”

 CARGO (dir.
 Michael Jenkins) CARGO (Charting African Resilience and Generating Opportunities) is a new immersive multimedia installation that tells an alternative, empowering narrative of the African diaspora and Bristol – the shared history and legacy covering the last 500 years up to the present day.
 It is being developed at Watershed’s Pervasive Media Studio by award-winning Bristol poet Lawrence Hoo in collaboration with producer Chaz Golding (Hello Charlie) and Bristol-based filmmaker Michael Jenkins (8th Sense Media).